 It’s no secret that flexibility is an important ingredient in a great ski season.
 And there are a bunch of impediments to ski flexibility including but not limited to; distance from the mountains, the cost of skiing, job commitments and the availability of last minute lodging.

 Recently another fanatical snow rider asked me if I would share what I learned doing this project.
 This piece details some of what we learned building the cabin.
-One caveat…this entry could be called “Building a Ski Cabin in the Central Adirondacks.”
-Some of what follows is specific to the area.

 Find Good Contractors